edx/ux-pattern-library/README.md

 This library contains the following:

 * [A working preview and documentation system for edX application UI](http://ux.edx.org) - known as "PLDOC".
-* Styleguides and standards for [general Front End](https://github.com/edx/ux-pattern-library/wiki/Styleguide:-General), [HTML](https://github.com/edx/ux-pattern-library/wiki/Styleguide:-HTML), [Sass/CSS](https://github.com/edx/ux-pattern-library/wiki/Styleguide:-Sass-&-CSS), and [Accessibility-minded](https://github.com/edx/ux-pattern-library/wiki/Styleguide:-Accessibility) development
+* Styleguides and standards for [general Front End](https://github.com/edx/ux-pattern-library/wiki/Styleguide:-General), [HTML](https://github.com/edx/ux-pattern-library/wiki/Styleguide:-HTML), [Sass/CSS](https://github.com/edx/ux-pattern-library/wiki/Styleguide:-Sass-&-CSS), and [Accessibility-minded](https://github.com/edx/ux-pattern-library/wiki/Styleguide:-Accessibility) development.
-* Portable Sass/CSS utilities and modules for use within edX applications
+* Portable Sass/CSS utilities and modules for use within edX applications.

 ## License

 The code in this repository is licensed the Apache 2.0 license unless otherwise noted.
-Please see the [LICENSE file](https://github.com/edx/ux-pattern- library/blob/master/LICENSE.txt) for details.
+Please see the [LICENSE file](https://github.com/edx/ux-pattern-library/blob/master/LICENSE) for details.

 ## Dependencies

 Using the edX Pattern Library source code in a project current requires:

-* locally installing a package manager [a package manager (either [Node/npm](https://nodejs.org) or [Bower)](http://bower.io/).
+* Locally installing a package manager (either [Node/npm](https://nodejs.org) or [Bower)](http://bower.io/).
 * Use of modern web browsers - see [Open edX/edX browser support](http://docstrings.readthedocs.org/en/latest/front_matter/browsers.html)
-* the use and compilation of Sass into CSS using perferrably [LibSass](http://sass-lang.com/libsass) (if using the Sass method for including the pattern library).
+* The use and compilation of Sass into CSS using perferrably [LibSass](http://sass-lang.com/libsass) (if using the Sass method for including the pattern library).

 ### Third Party Dependencies